 Today I am sharing how our home got involved in filming movies, tv shows, and commercials.
-It’s been an incredible experience and today I am going to share how you can Rent your home for Filming too!
+I am also sharing how to rent your home for movies.

 First, let me share how we got started renting our home for movies.
 Shortly after we bought our home in 1998, someone left a flyer in our mailbox asking if we would be interested in filming a movie called “Thirteen Days” with Kevin Costner.
 Unfortunately, we were out of town, and by the time I saw the flyer, it was too late.
 But it got me thinking.
 Could we make additional income filming in our neighborhood?
 I had seen movie trucks all of the time in South Pasadena so I thought we might be able to do it.